jonfk/jonfk.ca/_posts/2015-04-11-Moving-markdown-to-asciidoc.md

 Markdown is probably the most popular markup language in the tech community.
 Often used in comment sections, blogs (such as jekyll), readmes on github or even documentation.
-Its popularity can easily be explained by its simplicity and extensibility, but this simplicity also explains why there are so many flavours of markdown.
+Its popularity can easily be explained by its simplicity and extensibility, but this simplicity is both it's advantage and it's biggest weak point.
+Markdown is so simple that most of its users often extend it into a dialect and that's why there are so many versions of markdown (github markdown, stackoverflow markdown, etc...).
 If you are interested in markdown, it is worthwhile to check out [CommonMark](http://commonmark.org/) which is a positive step in trying to standardize markdown and specify many of its extensions.

-I have been using markdown for a few years and unless I am writing a long form document for which the formatting needs to be richer, I am often writing in markdown.
-It is very readable and the fact that github renders markdown are the main reasons for why I use it, but I have been noticing some problems when it comes to writing slightly longer documents with structure.
-Breaking out LaTex would not be very productive, so I found a solution: [asciidoc](http://en.wikipedia.org/wiki/AsciiDoc).
+I have been using markdown for a few years and unless I am writing a long form document with rich formatting, I am often writing in markdown.
+It is very readable, easy and quick to write, and the fact that github renders markdown are the main reasons for why I use it, but I have been noticing some problems when it comes to writing slightly longer documents with structure such as notes.
+Breaking out LaTeX would not be very productive, so I found a solution: [asciidoc](http://en.wikipedia.org/wiki/AsciiDoc).

 Asciidoc is also a readable document format which has equivalents for any of markdowns constructs and more.